evanwon/WPFCustomMessageBox/README.md

 This documentation is still in progress, so in the meantime you can explore the `CustomMessageBoxDemo` project which should have a variety of demos.

+You can grab the compiled library in the `downloads` folder and add them to your project just like a normal .NET library.

 WPFCustomMessageBox uses static methods just like the standard .NET MessageBox, so you can plug-and-play the new library without modifying any code.
 When you want to add custom text, just use the overloaded methods.

 **Standard .NET Message Box**